JohnDoneth/micro-assembler/README.md

 # Micro Assembler

-Project to ease work while working on [this homework assignment](https://cis.gvsu.edu/~kurmasz/Teaching/Courses/W19/CIS451/Homework/MicrocodeForPHMultiCycleCPU/)
+Project to ease work while working on [this homework assignment](https://cis.gvsu.edu/~kurmasz/Teaching/Courses/W19/CIS451/Homework/MicrocodeForPHMultiCycleCPU/) for course CIS 451 at GVSU.

 This project is able to compile the following yaml to microcode with an associated dispatch file with comments.